First search for nontensorial gravitational waves from known pulsars

 In the absence of any discernible signals, we produce upper limits for the magnitude of scalar, vector and tensor polarizations, with a 95\% credibility.
 As usual in Bayesian analyses, upper limits are obtained by integrating posterior probability distributions for the relevant parameters up to the desired credibility (see e.g.\ \cite{Isi2017}).
-Using the effective amplitude definitions of Eqs.\ \eqref{eq:ht}--\eqref{eq:hs}, these quantities are presented in \fig{ul} as a function of assumed GW frequency, and the supplementary material.
-The plotted upper limits are computed under the assumption of a signal model that includes all five independent polarizations ($\hyp{svt}$); \blue{limits obtained assuming other signal models may be found online in \footnote{\url{https://dcc.ligo.org/LIGO-P1700009/public}}}.
+Using the effective amplitude definitions of Eqs.\ \eqref{eq:ht}--\eqref{eq:hs}, these quantities are presented in \fig{ul} as a function of assumed emission frequency, and the supplementary material.
+The plotted upper limits are computed under the assumption of a signal model that includes all five independent polarizations ($\hyp{svt}$); \blue{limits obtained assuming other signal models may be found online in \cite{suppmat}}.
 Previous work has demonstrated that the presence or absence of a GR component does not affect the non-GR upper limits (Fig.\ \red{13} in \cite{Isi2017}).

 As expected, the upper limits presented here are comparable in magnitude to the upper limits on the GR strain obtained by the traditional searches \cite{o1cw}.
 However, constraints on the scalar amplitude are, on average, around 20\% less stringent than those on the vector or tensor amplitudes.
-This is a consequence of the fact that, for most source locations in the sky, the LIGO detectors are intrinsically less sensitive to continuous waves of scalar polarization \cite{Isi2017}.
+This is a consequence of the fact that, for most source locations in the sky, the LIGO detectors are intrinsically less sensitive to continuous waves of scalar (breathing or longitudinal) polarization \cite{Isi2017}.

-Technically, traditional all-sky searches for continuous gravitational waves are also sensitive to nontensorial modes, because they are generally designed to look for any signal of sidereal and half-sidereal periodicities in the data \cite{einsthome2016, cwallsky2016, cwallskybin2014}.
-However, as can be seen by comparing the magnitude of all-sky upper limits (e.g.\ Fig.\ 9 in \cite{einsthome2016}) to those in shown here in \fig{ul}, the sensitivity of these searches would be substantially poorer than that of a targeted search like this one.
+Technically, traditional all-sky searches for continuous gravitational waves are also sensitive to nontensorial modes, because they are generally designed to look for any signal of sidereal and half-sidereal periodicities in the data, without assuming knowledge of phase evolution or source sky-location \cite{einsthome2016, cweh2017, cwallsky2016, cwallsky2017, cwallskybin2014}.
+However, as can be seen by comparing the magnitude of all-sky upper limits (e.g.\ Fig.\ 9 in \cite{einsthome2016}) to those in shown here in \fig{ul}, the sensitivity of these searches would be substantially poorer than that of a targeted search like this one---if only because they are not targeted to a specific source.
 This is especially true if the search is optimized for a given signal polarization (e.g.\ circular combination of plus and cross).